Koenigsegg Gemera Debuts As Brand's First 4-Seat, 3-Cylinder Model

-It could be the quickest four-door car on the planet.
+It could be the quickest four-seat car on the planet.

 Despite the current coronavirus outbreak, we doubt the end of the world is coming soon.
 The car apocalypse, however, could be near as Koenigsegg has just presented the first production car to be powered by a three-cylinder engine in its entire history.
 Not only that, but it’s the first model of the company to seat four passengers and the automaker likes to call it a mega-GT.
 Meet the Gemera.